Force over Distance: Chapter 15

 It never came.

-At the border of the debris-line, a force field flickered in and out of the visible spectrum, extending up from the deck plating to the ceiling.
-At its base, Rush was kneeling, his right hand outstretched, in contact with the edge of the field.
+At the border of the debris-line, a force field flickered in and out of the visible spectrum, extending from the deck plates to the ceiling.
+Rush knelt at its base, his right hand outstretched, fingertips in contact with the field-edge.

 “Well shit, doc,” Greer whispered.